mohamedayman2030/collision-avoidance-system-SensorFusionND/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.
+hint : you need to download yolo weights from yolo website